-Allan is a district manager for The Timken Company.
-Allan started working for them after graduating from Lehigh with a degree in mechanical engineering.
-He spent the first several years moving with the company to locations around the United States.
+Allan is currently the Director Sales & Operations Northeast at Aerzen USA.
+Allan started his career with The Timken Company after graduating from Lehigh with a degree in mechanical engineering.
+He spent his first several years moving with Timken to locations around the United States.
 When he was in California, he started pursuing some additional studies in business.
 “I thought about getting an MBA several times over my 15-year career.
 Ultimately, I was unable to make the time commitment due to my work travel, relocations, and time away from my family.
 Mentors also told me that that the amount of experience I had accrued from the varied positions and relocations earlier in my career equaled an ‘on-the-job MBA.’”

 “I started focusing on continuing my education in another way, which is when I found out about the Lehigh Executive Certificate in Management and Leadership.
 I completed four programs over two years to earn the certificate.
 The Essentials of Finance: A Manager’s Guide was the most valuable from a day-to-day perspective.
 Understanding finance is very important as I rise into more senior management levels, especially because I work for a publically-traded company and have to look at both internal and external financials for my sales role.
 I left the program with a better understanding of corporate finances.”